 The \$13.5 million impairment was prompted by CCFI's majority shareholder, Diamond Castle Holdings, selling its shares of CCFI from existing limited partnerships to newly formed limited partnerships as described above.
+The remaining goodwill was related to the Retail services segment only as of December 31, 2014.
 The methodology for determining the fair value was a combination of quoted market prices, prices of comparable businesses, discounted cash flows and other valuation techniques.